Berle Adams: BAC Inc.

 He formed a corporation, BAC Inc., and for a couple of years following his termination, Adams served on the boards of KCET public television in Los Angeles and TelePrompTer.
 He was retained by ARA, Inc., as consultant and negotiated the sale of the Spectrum arena in Philadelphia.

 In 1973, Adams joined the William Morris Agency and during a short interval directed marketing events surrounding Hank Aaron's 715th home run, surpassing the career record of Babe Ruth.
 In 1978 he was executive producer for "The Brass Target," a feature film starring Sophia Loren, John Cassavetes, George Kennedy, Robert Vaughan, and Max von Sydow.

 In his later active years as head of BAC Inc., Adams distributed the TV specials of George Burns, Dolly Parton, Neil Diamond, Goldie Hawn, Cher, Dean Martin, Liberace, and Nat King Cole, among others.
 For 24 years he was the sole distributor of TV's Emmy Awards show to more than 100 countries.

 Personal life

 His wife Lucy Adams died of cancer on April 1, 1990.
 Both she and her husband had, long before her illness, become interested in cancer research.
 Adams joined Cancer Research Associates, the support group of the University of Southern California's Norris Cancer Center and Hospital, and in 1985 he became the organization's president.
 The Adams family—Berle, his children Helen and Richard, and their families, established the Berle and Lucy Adams Chair in Cancer Research at USC's Keck School of Medicine.
-His cousin is Los Angeles County Sheriff, Sherman Block.
+His cousin was Los Angeles County Sheriff Sherman Block.
 Services were held at Mount Sinai Memorial Park.

 In 1995, Adams self-published his autobiography, A Sucker for Talent.
 In 2009, he died in Los Angeles at age 92.